 Send a Demand Letter

-If you eventually decide to sue in California small claims court, you are required to first request your money or property back before you can file the lawsuit.
+In some small claims courts, you are required to ask for payment before suing or a judge will want to see evidence of this.
+For example, in California small claims court, you are required to first request your money back before you can file the lawsuit.
 While you can request your money or property back orally, it is suggested you do so in writing in the form of a demand letter.

 Unsure of what to include in your demand letter?
 Here are a few suggestions: